Location Analytics Privacy Information

 If you are a user and have a security issue to report regarding your account (issues including password problems and account abuse issues), non-security bugs, and questions about issues with your network please contact Cisco Meraki Support.

-If you think you have discovered a vulnerability in a Cisco Meraki product or service, email [email protected] to include it in our Vulnerability Rewards program.
+If you think you have discovered a vulnerability in a Cisco Meraki product or service, email security@[email protected] to include it in our Vulnerability Rewards program.
 We encourage the encryption of sensitive information that is sent to us via email, and support encrypted messages via PGP/GNU Privacy Guard (GPG).
 Please use our public key (ID 0x31130C04).
 We take these reports seriously and will respond swiftly to fix verifiable security issues.
 When properly notified of legitimate issues, we will do our best to acknowledge your report, assign resources and fix potential problems as quick as possible.
 Some of our products and services are complex and take time to update — in the spirit of furthering security, we ask that you provide reasonable time for us to address the vulnerability before any public disclosure.

 Services in scope